All Episodes

 And this is a general familiar pattern.

-I've read that poll quote already.
+I've read that pull quote already.

-So just a nice little surprise, something a little uppity newsier, uplifting news that people in the red states, Republican states, are simply refusing to play.
+So just a nice little surprise, something a little uppity newsier, uplifting news, that people in the red states, Republican states, are simply refusing to play.

-And in the process, showing a different way while thwarting Obamacare, which, in order for it to uh really succeed as the dream holds, has got to encompass everybody.
+And in the process, showing a different way while thwarting Obamacare, which, in order for it to really succeed as the dream holds, has got to encompass everybody.

 Everybody has to be under the foot of Obamacare.

-If there are people who aren't, who escape it, who take care of themselves, handle it themselves in a way that is much more attractive to what Obamacare is.
+If there are people who aren't, who escape it, who take care of themselves, handle it themselves in a way that is much more attractive to what Obamacare is, that's what the regime can't afford.

-Quick timeout, my friends, don't go away.
+Quick timeout, my friends.

-To the phones we go, and um starting in Seattle, this is Larry.
+And starting at Seattle, this is Larry.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Great to have you, Larry.